FDio/vpp/docs/gettingstarted/users/configuring/index.rst

 Configuring VPP
 ==================

-There is some basic configuration that is needed to run FD.io VPP.
-This section describes the basic configuration:
+There is some basic configuration that needs to be performed before running FD.io VPP.
+This section describes the configuration process:

 .. toctree::
    :maxdepth: 2